I.B.

 - the Telecommand Decoder Shell Software User Manual.

-A telecommand system built with this package is likely to be very
+A telecommand system built with this package is likely to cost very much less than independent development of an equivalent capability.

 compilers and the demonstration program produces identical results